mauriziocescon/angularjs-stats/README.md

 5. Number of watchers per component.

-Keep in mind that ``name`` has to be defined on your controller function or class, not binded to the controller scope.
+Keep in mind that ``name`` can be defined on your controller class or binded to the controller scope.
 In the library there is also the interface for using it with ``Typescript``.
 The library is exported using ``UMD`` (Universal Module Definition).

 ## Requirements